 Tick tock - it’s fact-check o’clock!
 TikTok has recently hyped pineapple juice for swelling caused by tooth extractions.
 Does pineapple juice help with swelling from wisdom teeth removal or similar procedures? … kinda.
 The main reason for pineapple juice being used for this purpose is because of bromelain.

 Bromelain possesses anti-inflammatory properties which may also help with swelling, bruising, and even pain.
 But this is not the end-all-be-all solution since you’ll have to drink A LOT of pineapple juice to get the effects you want (and we mean a lot)!

 What is pineapple juice good for?
 Other than its multiple health benefits, pineapple juice also has many cooking applications.
 It can be used for stews, sauces, and marinades.
 You can even use pineapple juice to make delicious baked goods like cakes and muffins!

 As we mentioned earlier, a classic use for pineapple juice is in beverages.
 Cocktails, mocktails, fruit shakes, and juice blends can all do with a splash of pineapple juice!

 Don’t Sleep on PJ

 Pineapple juice has loads of benefits and uses and is just downright delicious.
 Orange juice is a classic, coconut water is essential… but pineapple juice is a treat!
 Don’t sleep on it!
 We think it’s a superior juice that deserves more appreciation.

 If you’re still not about how to incorporate pineapple juice into your diet, why not check out our Gold’n Greens juice?
-It’s a hydrating blend of pineapple, kale, and cucumber juice packed with enzymes, vitamins B and D, and potassium!
+It’s a hydrating blend of cold-pressed juice, including pineapple, kale, and cucumber juice packed with enzymes, vitamins B and D, and potassium!